Sharon Peacock

-She is known for her work on the use of microbial whole genome sequencing in diagnostic and public health microbiology, for research and policy work relating to antimicrobial resistance, and for her research on Burkholderia pseudomallei and Staphylococcus aureus including methicillin-resistant Staphylococcus aureus (MRSA).
+Peacock is known for her work on the use of microbial whole genome sequencing in diagnostic and public health microbiology, for research and policy work relating to antimicrobial resistance, and for her research on Burkholderia pseudomallei and Staphylococcus aureus including methicillin-resistant Staphylococcus aureus (MRSA).
 In 2020, she led the development of the COG-UK consortium, which provided genomic sequencing of the SARS-CoV-2 virus during the pandemic response.

-Peacock became a Non-Executive Director on the Board of Cambridge University Hospitals NHS Foundation Trust in 2015.
-She was appointed as a Trustee to the Board of the Sir Jules Thorn Charitable Trust in 2023.

 Education

-Having failed her eleven-plus (11+) exam, Peacock left school aged 16 to work in a shop.
+Having failed her eleven-plus (11+) exam, Peacock left school aged 16 to work in a corner shop.
 She then trained as a dental nurse, before entering training as a state registered nurse.
 On completing nursing training, she specialised in end-of-life care and studied part-time for A-levels.
 She enrolled to study medicine at the University of Southampton in 1983, and graduated with a Bachelor of Medicine (BM) degree in 1988.
-Following this, she did four years of postgraduate training in London, Brighton, and Oxford, during which she obtained Membership of the Royal Colleges of Physicians (MRCP).
+Following this, she did four years of postgraduate training in London, Brighton and Oxford, during which she obtained Membership of the Royal Colleges of Physicians (MRCP).
 She completed the Diploma in Tropical Medicine & Hygiene at the London School of Hygiene and Tropical Medicine in 1994.

 Peacock was awarded a Wellcome Trust research training fellowship in microbiology in 1995, supporting a PhD conducted at the University of Oxford and Trinity College Dublin and awarded in 2003 by the Open University for her work on fibronectin-binding proteins in the bacterium Staphylococcus aureus.
 Training in clinical microbiology led to membership of the Royal College of Pathologists (MRCPath) in 1997.
 She was awarded a BA in History by the Open University in 1995, studied alongside higher medical training.
 Peacock completed the Non-Executive Director diploma with the Financial Times in 2017.

+In 2023, Peacock was awarded a Doctor of Science (DSc) by the University of Southampton.